altocodenl/tagaway-mobile/tagaway/lib/readme.md

 We will determine now whether we can avoid querying the server at all.
 To avoid querying the server at all, three things need to happen at the same time!

 1. `queryResult`, the result of the last query, is not an empty string.
 If it is an empty string, we haven't yet performed the first query, so we definitely need to query the server.
+However, if `queryResult` is an empty string but there is a query in progress, this means that there's already a first query being done but not completed, so that's why we add the nested condition that if `queryResult` is an empty string but `queryInProgress` is `true`, the first query is already happening so we can skip the query if the other two parts also allow us to.
 2. `refresh` is `false`, so we are not forced to refresh the query.
 3. `tags` is equal to `queryTags`.